On the algebraic and topological structure of the set of Tur\'an densities: Acknowledgements

 \section{Acknowledgements}

-I would like to thank my advisor Tibor Sz\'abo for his support during the completion of this project and J\'anos K\"orner for sending me a copy of \cite{Korner88}.
+I would like to thank my advisor Tibor Szab\'o for his support during the completion of this project and J\'anos K\"orner for sending me a copy of \cite{Korner88}.